johnzhang-tech/Autolaw/replit.md

-# Tade-Altosera - Intelligent Real Estate Document Analysis
+# AutoLaw - Intelligent Legal Document Analysis

 ## Overview

-Tade-Altosera is a full-stack web application designed for real estate professionals to analyze documents using AI-powered tools.
-The application provides intelligent document review, automated analysis, and Q&A capabilities to streamline real estate workflows.
+AutoLaw is a full-stack web application designed for legal professionals to analyze documents using AI-powered tools.
+The application provides intelligent document review, automated analysis, and Q&A capabilities to streamline legal workflows.

 **Database Separation**: July 22, 2025 - Completely separated from original DocuAI database.
 Fresh PostgreSQL database with zero data mixing.